chooban/botsky/README.md

 - trust, verification, cryptography: in general the server hosting the PDS is not trusted, should verify data returned by it

 - reliance on Bluesky's (the company) AppView... can we make it atproto-native? include smth like a trustBluesky flag?

+- docs: overview of core features/code snippets on top

 ## Acknowledgements